Stivvo/wayPreview/README.md

 managers through.

 The server doesn't support any option, all must be done through the client.
-To set default options, is possible to append them to the last line of ``wayPreviewWrapper.sh`` or make your own wrapper script.
+To set default options, is possible to append them to ``wrapWayPclient.sh`` (my fork of fff already uses it) or make your own wrapper script and use it instead of wayPreviewClient.

 ## Compile, install, configure